khj0704/tiny-android-http-client/README.md

 HttpResponse resp = client.executeSync(new HttpRequest.Get("http://abc.com/ws", params).
         addHeader("name1", "value1").addHeader("name2", "value2"));
 ```
+You can also set up default headers in your HTTPClientConfig instance.
 Streaming API
 ------------------
 To download a large file, or upload user avatar, you might use the streaming API.